-Many, but not all, behavioral changes in evolution are accom-Many, but not an, some accommendation and motor panied by correlated changes in the nonneural sensory and motor panied by correlated samples apparatus.
-Often the modifications in the peripheral apparatus apparatus apparatus are so than those in the central nervous just as critical or more so than those in the central nervous system Actually one could take almost any phase of development and show it to be important for behavior.
-The embryonic determination of limb hones size and an armount of limb hones size and armount of limb hones. tion of such things as length of limb bones, size and strength of flight muscles, size and efficiency of endocrine glands, curvature of cornea and lens, even oxygen capacity of hemoglobin, and so on can all be shown to have more or less direct influence on behavior and its survival value.
+Many, but not all, behavioral changes in evolution are accompanied by correlated changes in the nonneural sensory and motor apparatus.
+Often the modifications in the peripheral apparatus are just as critical or more so than those in the central nervous system.
+Actually one could take almost any phase of development and show it to be important for behavior.
+The embryonic determination of such things as length of limb bones, size and strength of flight muscles, size and efficiency of endocrine glands, curvature of cornea and lens, even oxygen capacity of hemoglobin, and so on, can all be shown to have more or less direct influence on behavior and its survival value.

-In regard to the question of which evolves first, the central nerv. ous behavior pattern or the peripheral apparatus with which to carry it out, it must be a hen-egg type of relationship for the most part with concomitant development of both being necessary.
-How. ever, from the standpoint of development, the central nervous pat. terns would seem to be the more difficult to evolve and therefore to constitute more of a limiting factor in evolutionary change.
+In regard to the question of which evolves first, the central nervous behavior pattern or the peripheral apparatus with which to carry it out, it must be a hen-egg type of relationship for the most part with concomitant development of both being necessary.
+However, from the standpoint of development, the central nervous patterns would seem to be the more difficult to evolve and therefore to constitute more of a limiting factor in evolutionary change.
 This is not necessarily true of the simpler neural changes that involve only the primary sensory and motor pathways or isolated central nuclei and affect merely numbers of neurons and/or their thresholds.
 It applies mainly to higher level integrative mechanisms involving complex and widespread interneuronal connections.